Mathematics / Research

 Research in Mathematics

 The Department of Mathematics at Tulane University is home to a vibrant community of researchers pushing the boundaries of mathematical science.
-Our faculty engage in dynamic, interdisciplinary work that spans fundamental theoretical advancements and high-impact applications, with world-class strengths in areas like Mathematical and Computational Biology, modern Algebra, Geometry & Number Theory, cutting-edge Analysis, and Probability & Statistics.
+Our faculty engage in dynamic, interdisciplinary work that spans fundamental theoretical advancements and high-impact applications, with world-class strengths in areas like Mathematical and Computational Biology, modern Algebra, Geometry & Number Theory, Analysis, and Probability & Statistics.

 Our Research Clusters